 The Pequot War Mystic Massacre of 1637 was the final blow to the Pequot Nation.
 About 1,500 Pequot warriors were killed in battles or hunted down.
 Other Tribal members were captured and distributed as slaves or household servants.

-In 1667, those of the tribe who survived was consigned to a small inland reservation, supervised by a state-appointed overseer.
+In 1667, those of the tribe who survived were consigned to a small inland reservation, supervised by a state-appointed overseer.
 Over the centuries, most drifted away from the economically depressed reservation in search of work.

 The Legacy of Two Sisters and Their Grandson